 List<Result> results = transaction.scan(scan);

-Note that you can’t specify clustering key boundaries and orderings in Scan without a partition key.
+You can't specify clustering-key boundaries and orderings in Scan without specifying a partition key.

 Put operation

 Put is an operation to put a record specified by a primary key.
-It behaves as an upsert operation for a record, i.e., updating the record if the record exists; otherwise, inserting the record.
-Note that when you update an existing record, you need to read it using a Get or a Scan before a Put operation.
+The operation behaves as an upsert operation for a record, in which the operation updates the record if the record exists or inserts the record if the record does not exist.

-You need to create a Put object first, and then you can execute it with the transaction.put() method as follows:
+You need to create a Put object first, and then you can execute the object by using the transaction.put() method as follows:

 Key partitionKey = Key.ofInt("c1", 10);